-The proposed ten years of maintenance dredging the Kennebec River FNP (up to 5 events in 10 years) will maintain the baseline condition in the action area that allows for the access for naval warships to navigate from the BIW shipyard to the open ocean.
+The proposed ten years of maintenance dredging at BIW (10 events) will maintain the baseline condition in the action area that allows for the access for naval warships to navigate from the BIW shipyard to the open ocean.

 Adding the aforementioned project vessels to the existing baseline will not increase the risk that any vessel in the area will strike an individual, or will increase it to such a small extent that the effect of the action (i.e., any increase in risk of a strike caused by the project) cannot be meaningfully measured or detected.
-While we know vessel strikes of sturgeon do occur in the Kennebec River, the baseline risk of a vessel strike in the action area is unknown.
-The increase in traffic associated with the proposed project is extremely small, intermittent (project vessels for one week approximately every three years, and a small number of naval warship movements per year), and restricted to a small portion of the overall action area on any given day.
+While we know vessel strikes of sturgeon do occur in the

+Kennebec River, the baseline risk of a vessel strike in the action area is unknown.
+The increase in traffic associated with the proposed project is extremely small, intermittent (project vessels for 20-30 days annually), and restricted to a small portion of the overall action area on any given day (i.e., only minor movements within dredge area unless moving to and from Bluff Head disposal site).
+Furthermore, we do not expect the project vessel drafts to exceed 18.5 ft, leaving no less than 8.5 ft of clearance above the river bottom when transiting through the main channel.
+While this does not obviate the risk of sturgeon vessel strikes, it does minimize disturbance of the river bottom, which may uncover prey and attract sturgeon.
+It also creates a buffer between the area where we normally expect sturgeon to be foraging (i.e., along the river bottom).
 As such, any increased risk of a vessel strike caused by the project will be too small to be meaningfully measured or detected.
 As a result, the effect of the action on the increased risk of a vessel strike in the action area is insignificant.